Truncated Huber Penalty for Sparse Signal Recovery with Convergence Analysis: Numerical experiments

 \section{Numerical experiments}

 We now illustrate the performance of our proposed method ($TH$) for signal recovery problem.
-We compare the $TH$ method with the following state-of-the-art sparse recovery approaches: $L_1$-minimization \cite{glowinski1975approximation}, $TL_1$ regularization \cite{zhang2018minimization}, $L_1\mbox{-}L_2$ composite regularization \cite{yin2015minimization}, IHT for $L_0$-constraints \cite{blumensath2009iterative}, $MCP$ optimization \cite{sun2018sparse}, and IRLS implementation of $L_p$-minimization \cite{lai2013improved}.
-All simulations were implemented in MATLAB R2019b and executed on a MacBook Pro (1.4 GHz Intel Core i5 processor, 16 GB RAM) under macOS Big Sur (version 11.7).
+We compare the $TH$ method with the following state-of-the-art sparse recovery approaches: $L_1$-minimization \cite{glowinski1975approximation}, $TL_1$ regularization \cite{zhang2018minimization}, $L_1\mbox{-}L_2$ composite regularization \cite{yin2015minimization}, IHT for $L_0$-constraints \cite{blumensath2009iterative}, $MCP$ optimization \cite{sun2018sparse}, IRLS implementation of $L_p$-minimization \cite{lai2013improved}, {ADMM for $L_1/L_2$ minimization \cite{tao2022minimization}, and DCA-based sorted $L_1/L_2$ \cite{wang2024sorted}.} All simulations were implemented in MATLAB R2019b and executed on a MacBook Pro (1.4 GHz Intel Core i5 processor, 16 GB RAM) under macOS Big Sur (version 11.7).

 The initialization process for all algorithms employs the $L_1$-norm minimization formulation: $\vx^0 \in \arg\min_{A\vx=\vb} \|\vx\|_1$, which is solved numerically using the Gurobi optimization package \cite{gurobi}.
-Parameter configurations for the benchmark methods are set as follows: the $TL_1$ method employed a parameter $a=1$, while the $L_p$-norm used $p=0.5$.
-For the $TL_1$, $L_1\mbox{-}L_2$, and $MCP$ regularizers, we fix the regularization parameter at $\lambda=10^{-6}$ and implement the difference-of-convex algorithm (DCA) for numerical optimization.
+Parameter configurations for the benchmark methods are set as follows: the $TL_1$ method employed a parameter {$\beta=1$}, while the $L_p$-norm used $p=0.5$.
+For the $TL_1$, $L_1\mbox{-}L_2$, and $MCP$ regularizers, we fix the regularization parameter at $\lambda=10^{-6}$ and implement the DCA for numerical optimization.
 The $L_0$-based approach adopts parameter settings from \cite{blumensath2009iterative} to maintain methodological consistency.
-For the $TH$ method, the model parameter was manually selected to achieve the best numerical performance across experiments.
+For the {$L_p$, $L_1/L_2$, sorted $L_1/L_2$, and} $TH$ methods, the model parameter was manually selected to achieve the best numerical performance across experiments.
 The iterative procedures for all methods terminate when either of the following criteria is satisfied:

 where $n$ denotes the signal dimension.
 Reconstruction performance was quantified through the relative recovery error (RRE):